ncalderon/oca-java8-guide/README.md

 # Practice and Important facts from OCA 8 Book - selikoff

-This repository was created by the purpose of track my learning through the book.
+This repository was created by the purpose of track my learning throughout the book.

 ### About folders